Manifolds with positive isotropic curvature of dimension at least nine: Introduction

 The rest of this paper is dedicated to the proof of Theorem \ref{thm main cone} and is organized as follows.
 In Section 2, we give some formulas related to the map $l_{a,b}$.
 These formulas play a fundamental role in the construction of a desired family of pinching cones.
 In Section 3, we will give the definition of the first family of pinching cones, and show by computation that each cone in the family is transversally invariant under the Hamiltonian ODE.
 In Section 4, we will show that the first family of pinching cones we constructed can be connected to the second family constructed in Section 4 of \cite{Brendle19} (with modifications on numerical data), and show that the connected family meets the requirements in Theorem \ref{thm main cone}.

 \textbf{Acknowledgements.} The author is grateful to his advisor Professor Gang Tian for encouragements on considering this problem and guidance on an earlier version of this paper.
+He thanks Duc Nguyen for pointing out a mistake made in a previous version.
 He also thanks Hong Huang and Ziyi Zhao for helpful discussions.
 The author is supported by National Key R\&D Program of China 2020YFA0712800.